Shopify vs Squarespace (2017) - A Comparison Review

 VAT and selling digital goods in the EU

-A potentially important area to focus on when choosing between Squarespace and Shopify involves charging VAT on digital goods / services when selling them to consumers.
-If your business sells digital services to consumers in other EU member states, VAT must be charged at the rate due in the consumer’s country (this requirement is known as VAT MOSS - or 'VAT Mini One Stop Shop').
+Basically, when your business sells a digital product to consumers in EU member states, value added tax (VAT) must be charged at the rate due in the consumer’s country.
 With Squarespace, these different rates all have to be entered in manually as individual 'tax rules', but Shopify will calculate these automatically for you, potentially saving you a lot of time.

 (An alternative workaround for VAT MOSS in Squarespace is to charge the same fee for products regardless of the countries involved, and retrospectively calculate and pay the relevant amount of VAT for each country to the tax authorities.
 Check with your bookkeeper or local tax authority first though to see if this is kosher...).